Do you often encounter a problem with watery yogurt?

 A heavier or more nutritious yogurt will result from using a lot of milk.
 A thicker, creamier yogurt comes with using organic milk.
 Because we were hoping you could get the most therapeutic homemade yogurt possible, we suggest organic milk.
 Inhibitors in commercial milk may cause problems during fermentation.

-The taste and texture of yogurt depending on the type of milk used.
+The taste and texture of yogurt depend on the type of milk used.
 Milk such as skimmed milk gets altered in the process of pasteurization beyond homogenization and pasteurization.
 Raw milk yogurt is thinner than processed cow milk yogurt.
 Goat milk yogurt is thicker than sheep milk yogurt.

 When Should You Consider Thickeners?